ton-community/tutorials/02-contract/index.md

 Now that our contract has been compiled to bytecode, we can finally see it in action running on-chain.
 The act of uploading the bytecode to the blockchain is called *deployment*.
 The deployment result would be an address where the contract resides.
 This address will allow us to communicate with this specific contract instance later on and send it transactions.

-There are two variations of the TON blockchain we can deploy to - *mainnet* and *testnet*.
+There are two variations of TON Blockchain we can deploy to - *mainnet* and *testnet*.
 We covered both in the previous tutorial.
 Personally, I almost never deploy to testnet.
 There are far better ways to gain confidence that my code is working as expected.
 The primary of which is writing a dedicated *test suite*.
 We will cover this in detail in one of the next tutorials.
 For now, let's assume the code is working perfectly and no further debugging is required.

 ### Init arguments